HeartWise-AI/Orion/README.md

 - task: The task type (regression or classification).
 - num_classes: The number of classes for classification.
 - scheduler_type: The type of scheduler to use.
-- factor: The factor for the scheduler.
+- factor: The factor for the scheduler determining how much you reduce the LR. if 0.5 you reduce it by half.
 - patience: The patience for the scheduler.
 - threshold: The threshold for the scheduler.
 - lr_step_period: The learning rate step period for the scheduler.